team-barium/Suggestions-Module/README.md

 ## Usage

-You can navigate to http://localhost:8080/:id, where id is an integer between 0 and 100 (inclusive).
+You can navigate to http://localhost:8080/abibas/id, where id is an integer between 0 and 100 or 200 and 210 (inclusive).
 This will show the specific recommendations associated with that listing id.

 ## Requirements